 ” ‘The reparations movement ought to compel us. . . to pay attention to the centrality of racism in the U.S. political economy . . . and also make us look at gender . . .’.
 Robin D. G. Kelley”

-Fifth, and perhaps as the greatest challenge, PTS and other Christian institutions of theological learning will have to transcend theological institutions’ legacies of Christian supremacy.
+Fifth, and perhaps as the greatest challenge, PTS and other Christian institutions of theological learning will have to transcend their legacies of Christian supremacy.
 Recall, Christian supremacy has played a crucial role in the rise and maintenance of white supremacy and of other modes of subjugation intertwining in slavery’s apparatus and legacy.
 This will be a great challenge, because it requires Christians to lay aside their self-understanding of themselves as the key, first agents of transformation.
-Too often it is assumed by Christians that their social work has to be understood as first and foremost inaugurated by their God, often their Jesus.
+Too often it is assumed by Christians that their social work has to be understood as first and foremost inaugurated by their God, often their Jesus and then their organizations.
 This supremacist attitude is a missionizing one that Christians often take into their social justice organizing, if they move toward such.
 Christians who might critique and dismantle Christian supremacy are challenged here to enter into proactive collaboration with those of other religions and spiritualities and with secular persons of conscience who also are in struggle for reparations.
 Especially on the matter of redressing slavery’s legacy, PTS and theological institutions generally, cannot go it alone.
 We must reach out through respectful and self-critical coalition building.
 There can be no Christian triumphalism that presupposes that Christian beliefs and cherished experiences must be the progenitors of needed change.
 In fact, many existing movements for reparations as restitution for slavery are often ahead of many Christian institutions in demanding restitution and reparations.
+Christians will have to recognize and follow the inaugurating work of other religious and secular groups.

 “Christians who might . . . dismantle Christian supremacy are challenged here to enter into proactive collaboration with those of other religions and spiritualities and with secular persons of conscience who also are in struggle for reparations.”